-The study abroad coordinator in the Winchester Registry will enroll you in the modules that you listed on your module selection form.
+The Winchester study abroad coordinator in the University of Winchester Registry (Registrar's Office) will enroll you in the modules that you listed on your module selection form.
 If the coordinator cannot enroll you in your preferred or reserve modules, she will contact you regarding other module choices.